Diversity (politics): Political diversity

-In Education

-This use of diversity in this sense also extends to American academy, where in an attempt to create a "diverse student body" typically supports the recruitment of students from historically excluded populations, such as students of African American or Latino background as well as women in such historically underrepresented fields as the sciences.

-In workplace

-Corporations make commitments to diversity in their personnel both for reasons of brand halo and competitive advantage, but progress is slow.
+Political diversity refers to value pluralism in a group.
+Political pluralism refers to the availability of a diverse number of organizational structures for channeling political participation in a society.

-Gender in Politics
+Gender in politics

 Historically, women have been underrepresented in politics compared to men.
 Women's rights movements, such as feminism, have addressed the marginalization of women in politics.
 Despite traditional doubts concerning female leadership, women have governed for at least a year in about one in four countries since 1960.

 United Kingdom

-Among the 61 Prime Ministers of the U.K. (Kingdom of Great Britain until 1801) there have been 3 women: Margaret Thatcher (1979-1990), Theresa May (2016-2019), Liz Truss (2022).
+Among the 61 Prime Ministers of the UK (Kingdom of Great Britain until 1801) there have been 3 women: Margaret Thatcher (1979-1990), Theresa May (2016-2019), and Liz Truss (2022).

 United States

 There has been an increase in women taking on leadership roles in both the public and private sectors of many countries, including the United States.
 However, there is still a "political gap" between men and women.
 Women are less likely than similarly situated men to consider running for office; less likely to run for office; less like to believe they are qualified to seek office; less likely to receive encouragement to run for office; and more likely to perceive a competitive, biased electoral environment.